ietf-wg-nmop/Logistic/IAB Workshop.md

-A workshop dedicated to management techniques related to encrypted networks has recently been held [RFC9490]; Another workshop dedicated to environment impact of internet application and system has been held [RFC9547].
+A workshop dedicated to management techniques related to encrypted networks has recently been held [RFC9490]; Another workshop dedicated to environment impact of internet application and system has also been held [RFC9547].
 These topics are therefore out of scope for this workshop.

 # Outreach and Timeline